fn1701/RemoveKeePass2DeletedObjects/README.md

        pip install -r "requirements.txt".

-6. **Ensure that the KeePassXC database files are closed** (not open in KeePassXC or any other program).
+6. **Ensure that the KeePass database files are closed** (not open in KeePassXC or any other program).
 7. Run the program using:

        python main.py